Stuart Kauffman: Recognition and awards

-Kauffman held a MacArthur Fellowship between 1987–1992.
+Kauffman held a MacArthur Fellowship between 1987 and 1992.
 He also holds an Honorary Degree in Science from the University of Louvain (1997); He was awarded the Norbert Wiener Memorial Gold Medal for Cybernetics in 1973, the Gold Medal of the Accademia dei Lincei in Rome in 1990, the Trotter Prize for Information and Complexity in 2001, and the Herbert Simon award for Complex Systems in 2013.
 He became a Fellow of the Royal Society of Canada in 2009.